artchitector/artchitect_pilot/README.md

 > Indeed, Allah is over all things competent.
 > (Ali 'Imran [3] : 165)

-Let's imagine a world in which God directly controls everything, all things, actions and words, the Lord is over every atom, anywhere in the universe in all directions and times.
+Let's imagine a world in which God directly controls everything, all things, actions and words, the God's eye looking at every atom, anywhere in the universe in all directions and times.

-And if we imagine any generator of real random numbers, then the sequence of numbers will not be truly random, because the Lord stands over this sequence and invents it, creates it.
-He knows what sequence should be given through this generator so that higher mechanisms (for example, a neural network) learn more efficiently, under the direct control of God.
+And if we think about real-random-number-generator, then the sequence of numbers will not be truly random, because the God stands over this sequence and invents it, creates it.
+He knows what sequence should be given through this generator so that Artchitect will make best decisions under the direct control of God.

-God is the best at training neural networks, leave it to him.
-Give him access to them, give him a place in them, and they will sparkle with new colors and opportunities, in all industries.
+God is the best at using AI, because He knows all possible variants of creations (possible pictures in Artchitect) everytime, and know what variant is best now.

-Such a general idea of the project is to use any real random number generator, connect it to the inputs of neural networks, let this system make its own decisions - and the neural network will learn itself in an ideal way and very quickly.
-The necessary signals will come from the Lord through this device.
+Such a general idea of the project is to use any real random number generator, connect it to the inputs of AI, let this system make its own decisions - and the Artchitect will generate most opportune card, rules by Will of God.

-For this to work, you need to believe in it.

-# Install guide
-maybe later...